Gennings Park: Sir Henry Campbell-Bannerman

-In 1871 the Liberal politician Henry Campbell-Bannerman inherited the estate from his uncle, Henry Bannerman, and the Campbell-Bannermans kept the house as their country residence until 1887.
-(In fact, Campbell-Bannerman inherited the entire estate of Hunton Court Lodge but did not occupy the mansion until the 1894 death of the aunt who was living there.
-He and his wife used Gennings Park during some of that time.)
+In 1871 the Liberal politician Henry Campbell-Bannerman inherited Gennings Park from his uncle, Henry Bannerman, and the Campbell-Bannermans kept the house as their country residence until 1887; Gennings then formed part of the larger Hunton Court Estate, although the main house, Hunton Court was occupied by Henry Bannerman's widow Mary Bannerman until her death in 1894.

 Upon his death in 1908, newspapers reported that the Gennings Park Estate was inherited by his nephew James Campbell-Bannerman inherited the estate in 1908.
 Sir Henry and Lady Campbell-Bannerman vacated the property in 1887.
 Following Sir Henry's death in 1908 newspaper reports suggested that the Gennings Park Estate formed part of his estate; however, other modern sources suggest that the house was first leased in 1888, then sold to the tenant in 1890.
-At least one biography of Sir Henry states that he disposed of the property in 1887.
+John Alfred Spender's 1923 biography of Sir Henry Campbell-Bannerman states that he sold Gennings in 1887.

-Tenants: 1887 - 1901
+1887 - 1901

-The House was listed to be let in November 1887; the description of the house in The Daily Telegraph included the description: Hall, three reception rooms, billiard room, smoking room, eight principal bed roomns, three dressing rooms, 10 secondary bed roomns, kitchen, scullery, panty, butler's room, &c.
+The House was listed to be let in November 1887; the description of the house in The Daily Telegraph included the description: Hall, three reception rooms, billiard room, smoking room, eight principal bed rooms, three dressing rooms, 10 secondary bed rooms, kitchen, scullery, panty, butler's room, &c.
 Stabling for seven horses, carriage houses, coachman's house, &c.
 Walled-in gardens, containing greenhosuse, vinvery, peach and melon houses, &c.
 Hay barn, cowhouse, stable, &c., There are also pleasure grounds and about 37 acres of land, with shooting over 800 acres.
 FURNISHED.

 Following the Campbell-Bannermans' departure in 1887, the house was lived in by John Bazley White, who lived in the house until at least 1893.
+The 1891 United Kingdom Census return for Gennings and its estate cottages records that the household included 19 domestic servants.
 In 1895 the occupants of the house were Conservative MP and distiller Sir Frederick Seager Hunt, 1st Bt and his wife.
-In June 1901 the Evening Standard Newspaper reported that Gennings Park, near Maidstone, has been sold via private treaty by Messrs.
-Hamptons.
+In June 1901 the Evening Standard Newspaper reported that Gennings Park, near Maidstone, had been sold via private treaty by Messrs.
+Hamptons, although at the time of the 1901 United Kingdom Census, held on 31 March, John Bazley White and his family had returned to Gennings, and employed a household of 10 domestic servants.